The NBA is one of the biggest sports leagues in the world, and I have been a fan for nearly three decades.

 Carmelo would be gone after a season, effectively breaking the superteam.

 The Magic seemed to be the real deal.
-Anfernee Hardaway seemed to be like the second coming of Magic Johnson.
-Shaquille O' Neil would be Hardaway's version of Kareem Abdul-Jabbar.
-Nick Anderson and Dennis Scott were the Byron Scotts of the team who the stars could kick out to and make the midrange or long range basket.
+Hardaway seemed to be like the second coming of Magic Johnson.
+O' Neal would be Hardaway's version of Kareem Abdul-Jabbar.
+Anderson and Scott were the Byron Scotts of the team whom the stars could kick out to and make the mid-range or long-range basket.

 The 1995 Finals were a disaster for the Orlando Magic.
 They were in the lead and poised to win Game 1.
 They had two chances to ice the game but Nick Anderson missed four straight free throws.
 Kenny Anderson sent the game into overtime and the Rockets prevailed.
 The Rockets would then go on to sweep the series.